 - Flour - We're using a combination of Bread Flour and All-Purpose Flour for the perfect chewy and soft texture.

 - Dry Milk Powder - Don't skip this ingredient.
-This will help keep our homemade donuts soft and fluffy.
+This will help keep our homemade donuts softer for longer.
 I use it nearly all my sweet yeast-leavened doughs like my Nutella Cinnamon Rolls, Almond Croissant Rolls, and Cinnamon Apple Babka.

-- Butter - We'll be using melted butter, which make it easy to knead incorporate into the dough.
+- Butter - We'll be using melted butter, which makes it easy to incorporate into the dough.

 - Salt - A flavor enhancer and make donuts fluffy.